 - Combine the egg whites and granulated sugar in the bowl of a stand mixer with a whisk attachment (or with hand mixer).

-- Whip on high speed to a stiff meringue, meringue will be shiny and stick to the bottom of the bowl if you flip it upside-down.
+- Whip on high speed to a stiff meringue, the meringue will be shiny and form peaks that curve slightly off the beater.

 - Sift the ground almond mixture with the cocoa powder into the bowl of stiff meringue.